muraken720/gulp-htmlhint-checkstyle-file-reporter/README.md

-# htmlhint-checkstyle-file-reporter
+# gulp-htmlhint-checkstyle-file-reporter
-HTMLHint checkstyle file reporter
+Writes checkstyle output to a file.
+This can be used to report HTMLHint results to Jenkins.